microsoft/PSRule/README.md

 This project uses GitHub Issues to track bugs and feature requests.
 Please search the existing issues before filing new issues to avoid duplicates.

-- For new issues, file your bug or feature request as a new [Issue].
+- For new issues, file your bug or feature request as a new [Issue][issue].
 - For help and questions about using this project, we have a Gitter room which you can join below.

 [![Join the chat][chat-badge]][chat]